 In order to access Employment Insurance (EI), you will need to apply online as soon as you stop working.
-There have been some significant changes to EI Parental benefits recently (including the 18 month provisions) so pay close attention to those details.
+There have been some significant changes to EI Parental benefits recently (including the 18 month provisions and additional weeks if sharing benefits) so pay close attention to those details.
 As well, your choices will be determined by your particular individual circumstances rather than one option that is best for all teachers.
 Therefore, it is important to know the various factors to consider.
 There are serious financial implications for these decisions so please call the District Office if you wish to discuss the issues.
 See the pages below for further details of EI.

 After the birth, complete the Application for Maternity Benefits - Teaching Staff (attached) in order to receive your top-up.
-The Board requires all of the same information from you as requested on this form whether you are a permanent teacher or a contract teacher so all teachers must complete the form and submit it as indicated.
+The Board requires all of the same information from you as requested on this form whether you are a Permanent Teacher or a Contract Teacher so all teachers must complete the form and submit it as indicated.